Euphrasiologist/Thesis/Corrections/Corrections.md

 5. We request that Chapter 5 be made an appendix.

 Actions:
 - Cool, just need to work out the references in pandoc...
+I might actually just make all references in situ for this chapter.
+- And also mention this work in one of the growth experiment chapters?

 6. In chapter 7, we request that you provide an expanded and more nuanced discussion of the